florianrambur/discord-webhook/README.md

 ## What's next
 This package is under development and few things are missing :
-- constraints on attributes (e.g check if every fields are ok)
+- some constraints on attributes are missing
 - few templates will be created to give you the possibility to create a message easier and faster